ID-Animator: Zero-Shot Identity-Preserving Human Video Generation: Related Work

 \subsection{Video Generation}

 Video generation has been a key area of interest in research for a long time.
-Early endeavors in the task utilized models like generative adversarial networks~\cite{hong2022depth,chu2020learning,hu2022make} and vector quantized variational autoencoder generate video~\cite{jiang2023text2performer,ge2022long,qian2023strait}.
+Early endeavors in the task utilized models like generative adversarial networks~\cite{hong2022depth,chu2020learning,hu2022make} and vector quantized variational autoencoder to generate video~\cite{jiang2023text2performer,ge2022long,qian2023strait}.
 However, due to the inherent model ability, this video lacks motion and details and is unable to achieve good results.
 With the rise of the diffusion model~\cite{ho2020denoising}, notably the latent diffusion model~\cite{rombach2022high} and its success in image generation, researchers have extended the diffusion model's applicability to video generation~\cite{ho2022video,ho2022imagen,blattmann2023stable}.
 This technique can be classified into two parts: image-to-video and text-to-video generation.
 The former essentially transforms a given image into a dynamic video, whereas the latter generates video only following text instructions, without any image as input.
 Leading-edge methods, exemplified by these works, include Animate Diffusion~\cite{guo2023animatediff}, Dynamicrafter~\cite{xing2023dynamicrafter}, Modelscope~\cite{wang2023modelscope}, AnimateAnything~\cite{dai2023animateanything}, and Stable Video~\cite{blattmann2023stable}, among others.
 These techniques generally exploit pre-trained text-to-image models and intersperse them with diverse forms of temporal mixing layers.
-Although these techniques are pushing the boundaries of producing visually appealing videos, there is still a gap in providing user-specific video creation using reference images, like portraits.